HusseinLezzaik/Useful-Cheatsheets/Software_Engineering.md

 ## Primitives
 - Primitive concept is popular in computing, science, etc
-- Are simple/basic objects/datatype that can be used to build more complex objects
+- Are simple/basic objects/datatypes that can be used to build more complex objects
-- In computers, primitives are made up of single object called a NAND gate (binary operation)
+- In computers, primitives are made up of a single object called a NAND gate (binary operation)
 - You can build all sorts of logic operations and math operations using the NAND gate
 - Focus on building codebases using primitives

 ## Callbacks
-- function that calls another function that runs a thread and returns a value
+- a function that calls another function that runs a thread and returns a value

 ## Decorators
-- used to pass function into another functino, creating a new function
+- used to pass a function into another function, creating a new function

 ## Codebase
 - great code is written 3 times, like hardware iterations